chipsalliance/caliptra-sw/runtime/README.md

 * Initialize the [DICE Protection Environment (DPE)](#dice-protection-environment-dpe)
 * Initialize any SRAM structures used by Runtime Firmware
-* Upload the firwmare to the Manufacturer Control Unit (2.0, Active Mode Only)
+* Upload the firwmare to the Manufacturer Control Unit (2.0, susbystem mode only)

 For behavior during other types of reset, see [Runtime firmware updates](#runtime-firmware-updates).